MyLife-Services/mylife-documentation/alpha-team/20240613 Alpha Team Communication.md

 The Project Lead will engage with approximately 30 alpha users, manage weekly exercises, collect user feedback, and organize group sessions.
 This volunteer opportunity offers a unique chance to lead the evaluation of a cutting-edge AI-powered platform, gain invaluable experience in project management, and make a lasting impact on the preservation of human stories and memories.

-If you know anyone who would like to gain experience on the cutting edge of AI-software development, [please point them to our application!](https://www.linkedin.com/jobs/view/3949611701/?refId=sFdqaoSOSySS%2BBmgKxeVaw%3D%3D&trackingId=sFdqaoSOSySS%2BBmgKxeVaw%3D%3D)
+If you know anyone who would like to gain project experience related to cutting edge of AI-platform development, [please point them to our application!](https://www.linkedin.com/jobs/view/3949611701/?refId=sFdqaoSOSySS%2BBmgKxeVaw%3D%3D&trackingId=sFdqaoSOSySS%2BBmgKxeVaw%3D%3D)

 ### How We Plan to Proceed